A Marstrand-type restricted projection theorem in $\mathbb{R}^{3}$

 In particular, since $A_{\epsilon} \geq \log^{C}(1/\delta) A$, and $\mu(\bar{D}) \gtrapprox A^{-s/3}$, the estimate \eqref{form65} holds for at least half of the points $z \in \bar{D}$ (if $C$ is large enough).
 We restrict attention to this half, so that \eqref{form64}--\eqref{form65} hold simultaneously for all $z \in \bar{D}$.
 Writing $M_{\epsilon} := A_{\epsilon}^{s}(\lambda_{\epsilon}/CN)^{-2s}\epsilon^{s}$, it follows that

 It should be noted that

 by \eqref{form63}.

-Now, \eqref{form66} says something about how many circles $S(z)$ are tangent to each other at resolution $\epsilon$.
-We aim to compare the estimate against the one given by Lemma \ref{wolffMeasures}, so we need to extract two sets
+Now, \eqref{form66} will will give a lower bound for how many circles $S(z)$ are tangent to each other at resolution $\epsilon$.
+The proof will be completed by comparing this lower bound against the upper bound given by Lemma \ref{wolffMeasures}.
+For this purpose, we need to extract two sets